The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Exploratory Analysis

 \subsection{Overall Posting Activity}

-Figure~\ref{fig:content_w_peak} shows the overall posting frequency in terms of messages and active chats over the full observation period.
+Figure~\ref{fig:timeseries}A shows the overall posting frequency in terms of messages and active chats over the full observation period.
 Active chats in this context are defined as chats that had at least one posted message on a given day.
 The number of active chats and message volume already started to increase slightly before the onset of the COVID-19 pandemic.
-However, the dramatic increase in active users and messages coincides with the onset of the pandemic in Europe.
-Peaks in message volume coincide with political events such as a large demonstration at the German parliament on August 29, 2022, and the Capitol Riot in the U.S. on January 6, 2021.
-Further insight into the discussion topics at these times could be gained by employing topic modelling approaches to the messages posted during these events.
+However, the dramatic increase in active chats and messages coincides with the onset of the pandemic in Europe.
+Peaks in message volume coincide temporally with political events such as a large demonstration at the German parliament on August 29, 2020, and the Capitol Riot in the U.S. on January 6, 2021.
+However, these associations are based on temporal co-occurrence and have not been verified through content analyses.
+Further insight into the discussion topics at these times could be gained for example by topic modelling of the messages posted during these events.

-In Fig.~\ref{fig:content_per_person} we again show the overall number of messages per day, overlaid with the number of messages per author and day.
+In Fig.~\ref{fig:timeseries}B we again show the overall number of messages per day, overlaid with the number of messages per author and day.
 After an initial period of high activity in early 2020 with around 13 messages per author and day we observe a steep decline of individual author activity in April and May 2020 that does not coincide with a decline in the overall posting traffic.
 This indicates that while individual authors became less active, more authors joined the discourse on Telegram, contributing to a steady increase of overall message volume.
 This is also consistent with our impressions from deep-reading small fractions of the content: we find that as conspiracy-related Telegram chats gain in popularity, established authors are replaced by newcomers that want to learn about conspiracy theories like \textit{QAnon}, \textit{Pizzagate}, or \textit{Chemtrails}, but rarely establish themselves as experts.
-We call this behaviour \textit{Conspiracy Tourism} which might be an interesting avenue for further more qualitative research.
+We call this behaviour \textit{Conspiracy Tourism} which might be an interesting avenue for further, more qualitative research.
 We observe a more gradual decline in author activity from June 2020 to June 2021 where authors post on average nine messages a day, followed by another steep decline in late summer 2021.
-At the end of our observation period, e.g. in summer 2022, the activity of authors seems to have stabilised around three messages per author and day.
+At the end of our observation period, e.g. in summer 2022, the activity of authors seems to have stabilized around three messages per author and day.